 The ingredients of the microalgae seem to have a positive impact on the immune system.
 Taking 6 g of chlorella per day over a period of 4 weeks leads to a significant increase in the immunoglobulin A in the saliva.
 The IgA protects the body from pathogens such as bacteria, viruses, or fungi.

 Surprisingly, there are also increased IgA values in breast milk if the mother took chlorella during pregnancy.
 Immunoglobulins A in breast milk protect the breastfed child from infections.

 In a study from 2000, the researchers were able to significantly reduce the pain of fibromyalgia patients by taking Chlorella.
 Fibromyalgia is a syndrome that is associated with pain in various parts of the body, fatigue, sleep disorders, morning stiffness, and difficulty concentrating.
 Patients reported 20 to 50 percent improvement in symptoms after taking Chlorella.

 The main task of the gastrointestinal tract is to absorb the nutrients required by the body from food.
 But the intestine in particular takes on many other tasks.
 It is an important part of the immune system and, thanks to the so-called enteric nervous system (ENS), an important part of the nervous system.
 Various complaints can occur with impaired gastric or intestinal functions.
 These include:

 The human intestine is by no means a sterile tube, but is populated by many bacteria.
 Around 1,000 trillion bacterial cells are found in the intestine.
-This bacterial colonization is also known as the intestinal flora or microbiome.
+This bacterial colonisation is also known as the intestinal flora or microbiome.